Card verification checks

-When a card payment is submitted to a card issuer for authorization, Stripe provides the CVC, postal code, and billing street address for them to verify (if you collected these from the customer in your checkout flow).
+When a card payment is submitted to a card network for authorization, Stripe provides the CVC, postal code, and billing street address for them to verify (if you collected these from the customer in your checkout flow).
 The card issuer checks this against the information they have on file for the cardholder.
 If the provided information doesn’t match, the verification check fails.
 A failed CVC or postal code check can indicate the payment is fraudulent, so review it carefully before fulfilling the order.

 If no information is collected, the card issuer can’t perform a verification check.
 Collect the CVC, postal code, and billing address for every payment to avoid this issue.
 The results of verification checks help improve the detection of fraudulent activity.

 Card verification code check (CVC)

 In general, only cardholders in physical possession of the card should have access to the CVC number.
 Businesses are not permitted to store the CVC number, so it’s unlikely that a fraudster can obtain this information through a computer breach.
 However, CVC verification doesn’t protect against the physical theft of a card, nor card information being used on a computer or website that isn’t secure.

 Address verification (AVS)

 Address verification (AVS) checks two pieces of information, the postal code and the billing street address.
 AVS checks determine whether this information matches the billing address on file with the card issuer.
 Radar includes a rule to block any payments that fail postal code verification, which you can enable or disable within the Dashboard.

 If enabled, these address checks can fail on legitimate payments in some situations.
 For example, a customer entering their address incorrectly or moving and not updating their address with the card issuer could cause the address check to fail.

 Support for both types of AVS checks varies by country and card issuer (for example, certain countries don’t use a postal code or some card issuers don’t support street address verification).
 However, street address verification is commonly supported for cards issued in the United States, Canada, and the United Kingdom.